peteroupc/peteroupc.github.io/random.md

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
 One notable example is a "code", or password, for generating a particular game level in some role-playing games.

 Applications that need to specify their own seeds usually care about reproducible results.
 (Note that in the definitions for [unpredictable-random](#Unpredictable_Random_Generators) and [statistical-random](#Statistical_Random_Generators) generators given earlier, the PRNGs involved are automatically seeded before use.)

-<a id=Seedable_PRNG_Recommendations></a>
-### Seedable PRNG Recommendations

-Which PRNG to use for generating reproducible results depends on the application.
-But here are some recommendations:

--  Any PRNG algorithm selected for producing reproducible results should meet or exceed the quality requirements of a statistical-random implementation, and should be reasonably fast.
--  The PRNG's _state length_ should be 64 bits or greater.
--  Any seed passed to the PRNG should be at least the same size as the PRNG's _state length_.

 <a id=Seeding_Recommendations></a>
 ### Seeding Recommendations